hwheinzen/stringl10n/README.md

 ### Limitations
 There is neither variable substitution nor plural handling.

-Because the language gets set globally this is *not* a solution for multi-user-multi-language services.
+Because the language gets set globally this is *not* a solution for multi-user multi-language environments.

 ### Installing
 Provided that your Go environment is ready, i.e. $GOPATH is set, you need to: